ShazBux/gatsby-starter-netlify-cms/src/pages/index.md

 templateKey: index-page
 title: Making life easier with Workday
 image: /img/adjusted-signon-image.png
-heading: Making life easier with Workday.
+heading: Why Workday?
 subheading: 'Making life easier for Candidates, Nandocas and Managers.'
 mainpitch:
-  title: Why Workday?
+  title: What is Workday?
-  description: >
+  description: >-
-    Workday is a system that will help to make life easier for everyone and will help us to make Nando’s an even better place to work.
-Workday makes it easier for: candidates to find, learn more about and apply for roles at Nando’s; all Nandocas (everyone) to book your holiday, view your pay, find other Nandocas in Nando’s, change your bank details, elect into benefit such as cycle to work. apply for jobs internally and much more; and for Managers it makes it easier to recruit, hire, on-board, pay and take care of the basics for your Nandocas.
+    Workday is an app that will help to make life easier for Candidates, Nandocas and Managers, and will help us to make Nando’s an even better place to work.
+Nandocas will use it to book holiday, see their pay, see job opportunties and more; whilst Managers will use it to recruit, hire, on-board, pay and look after the basics for their Nandocas.
 description: >-
   Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production,